RotemZel/AGRICAF/README.md

 ## This Platform

-This repository presents **Stages 3 + 4** of AGRICAF: Price forecasts & explainability and communication of forecasts across multiple audience levels.
+This platform presents **Stages 3 + 4** of AGRICAF: Price forecasts & explainability and communication of forecasts across multiple audience levels.

 A comprehensive explanation of the methodology will be released shortly.